YakuBrangJa/WorkoutTracker/README.md

-## This is my first JS project built with Object Oriented approach.
+# This is my first JS project built in Object Oriented approach.

 **What the app does:**